Quad4-Software/reticulum-go-website/frontend/src/lib/docs/control-api.md

 # Control API

-## Purpose

-`pkg/controlapi` exposes a localhost JSON and WebSocket API so applications in any language can use Reticulum destinations, announces, links, and requests without embedding the Go transport stack.
+`pkg/controlapi` exposes a localhost JSON and WebSocket API for Reticulum destinations, announces, links, and requests without embedding the Go transport stack.
+Disabled by default.

-The server is optional and disabled by default.

 ## Enable in config